 While you might come across people who don’t own a laptop, it is quite difficult to spot a person sans mobile.
 Mobiles have widened the horizons of accessibility for small and midsized businesses.
 Instagram, Twitter, Pinterest and Facebook have become touchpoints where businesses can directly appeal to consumers and draw inspiration.
 Social media marketing has already taken a step ahead, inspiring every business to launch apps and dive headfirst into user connectivity.
 Effective payment methods have increased customer satisfaction.
 Trendsetters such as e-commerce giants Amazon and Alibaba are already inching their way closer to m-commerce by coming up with mobile-friendly shopping apps.

 E-commerce’s lack of location tracking, due to the importability of desktops, is overcome by m-commerce with the help of GPS.
 Businesses, through location tracking, can offer personalized offers and recommendations to a particular customer.
 Starbucks has already begun using this feature to send notifications whenever a customer is near an outlet.

-M-commerce isn’t reinventing the wheel, but providing a robust functionality which resonates well with the fast paced lifestyle of modern times.
+M-commerce isn’t reinventing the wheel but providing a robust functionality which resonates well with the fast-paced lifestyle of modern times.
 According to a forecast by Business Insider, by 2020 m-commerce will have a foothold of 45% of US’s total e-commerce market.
-Logging in through mobiles is much more user friendly than accessing through web.
+Logging in through mobiles is much more user-friendly than accessing through the web.
 The functionality, accessibility, and robustness m-commerce has to offer will shape the next half of the 21st century.